grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/20-Params.md

 ### Example of custom metadata headers and tags

-_A k6 script that will make a WebSocket request with a custom header and tag results data with a specific tag_
+_A k6 script that makes a WebSocket request with a custom header and tags results data with a specific tag_

 <CodeGroup labels={["example-websocket-params.js"]} lineNumbers={[]} showCopyButton={[true]}>